 aiodynamodb¶

-Async DynamoDB ORM with Pydantic.
-Define your tables as Pydantic models, run fully async DynamoDB operations, and get typed results back — no boilerplate.
+Interact with DynamoDB asynchronously in a Pythonic-interface.
+Define your tables as Pydantic models, run fully async DynamoDB operations, and get typed results back.

 Features¶